Survival Quiz #153

 Answer: Petroleum Jelly.
 Here’s why…

 When survival is on the line, it’s easy to become distracted by the tasks required to stay alive.
-Hunting down food, finding drinkable water and creating shelter from the elements are pressing concerts, so protecting oneself from something as seemingly harmless as a sunburn can easily be forgotten.
+Hunting down food, finding drinkable water, and creating shelter from the elements are pressing concerns, so protecting oneself from something as seemingly harmless as a sunburn can easily be forgotten.